taidos/hypervm-taidos/README.md

 For now it works the vps creation, remember this is for OpenVZ 7 OS with the EZ templates installed and images on the cache, im developing this on one stable and working enviroment, if you have CentOS 7 install and you want to use HyperVM i made the script for it, but the recomendation is 10GB on / partition or more and the rest as LVM in ext4 mounted on /vz

-Remenber this is for testing ( i dont held responsable if you use it for production )
+Remenber this is for testing ( I will not be responsible for use or damage. )